grnet/synnefo/snf-app/docs/src/asterias-admin-guide.rst

 ******************

-You need to install the appropriate synnefo software components on each node, depending on its type, see :ref:`Architecture <snf-asterias-architecture>`.
+You need to install the appropriate synnefo software components on each node, depending on its type, see :ref:`Architecture <asterias-architecture>`.

 Most synnefo components have dependencies on additional Python packages.
 The dependencies are described inside each package, and are setup